biojava/biojava.github.io/_wiki/Current_events.md

 New Features:

-`- New parser for CATH classification`
+- New parser for CATH classification
-`- New parser for Stockholm file format`
+- New parser for Stockholm file format
-`- Significantly improved representation of biological assemblies of protein structures.
-Now can re-create biological assembly from asymmetric unit`
+- Significantly improved representation of biological assemblies of protein structures.
+Now can re-create biological assembly from asymmetric unit
-`- Several bug fixes.`
+- Several bug fixes.

 BioJava 2012 paper published
 ----------------------------